birgit-babbel/chrome-extensions-jira-customise/README.md

 If that bothers you, or you want to add / remove / change any colour:

 1. Update the list of colours to your liking.
-2. Open [chrome://extensions/](chrome://extensions/) in Chrome and click the little reload icon (that's the arrow going in a circle) for this extension.
+2. Open `chrome://extensions/` in Chrome and click the little reload icon (that's the arrow going in a circle) for this extension, so that Chrome reads your code changes.
 3. Open or reload the tab with your Jira board to see the changes being applied.

 To make it a bit easier to pick new colours, you can open the [./content-scripts/features/colour-picker-helper.html](./content-scripts/features/colour-picker-helper.html) file in your browser.
 It shows all the colours defined in that file as card-like elements.
 You can play around with the colours e.g. by using the devTools without having to constantly reload the extension.
 Once you're happy with the colours, replace the list in [./content-scripts/features/colorize-board.js](./content-scripts/features/colorize-board.js) with your updated colour values.